-During the year ended March 31, 2013, the three months ended March 31, 2012, and the years ended December 31, 2011 and 2010, our capital expenditures were \$9.5 million, \$1.6 million, \$6.3 million and \$5.7 million, respectively.
+During the years ended March 31, 2014 and 2013, the three months ended March 31, 2012 and the year ended December 31, 2011, our capital expenditures were \$21.2 million, \$9.5 million, \$1.6 million and \$6.3 million, respectively.
 The focus of our capital expenditure program has been the expansion and upgrade of our manufacturing facilities and information technology systems in order to enable us to increase operational efficiencies, remain in compliance with cGMP, accommodate anticipated increased demand for our products, and maintain a competitive position in the marketplace.